erhsparks/app_academy_prepwork/w2/w2d3/exercises/improved-rpn-calculator.md

 28 #=> printed result, program ends
 ```

-**NB**: As you write your code, you may find it useful to periodically
-run the specs (just to be sure you haven't broken anything).
-However, if
+For the moment, there aren't tests for the IO functionality of the
+calculator.
+Just make sure that it continues to pass the original specs,
+and play around with file/command line input on your own to make sure
+that it works.
+It will be a good exercise in debugging!

-you write your user interaction code right at the bottom of the file,
+**NB**: If you write your user interaction code right at the bottom of
-you will almost certainly cause the specs to fail.
-This is because, when
+the file, you will almost certainly cause the specs to fail.
+This is
-RSpec `require`s your RPN calculator file, that code will be run (and
+because, when RSpec `require`s your RPN calculator file, that code will
-RSpec will get trapped in an input loop).
-You can avoid the issue by
+be run (and RSpec will get stuck waiting for `gets`).
+You can avoid the
-wrapping your code like so:
+issue by wrapping your code like so:

 ```rb
 if __FILE__ == $PROGRAM_NAME